calliestump/AnimalShelter.Solution/README.md

 Ex.)
 [Visual Studio Code](https://code.visualstudio.com/)
 * MySQL Community Server & Workbench (if you generate your own database)

-#### **Import Database with Entity Framework Core**
-1. Navigate to the "AnimalShelter.Solution/AnimalShelter" directory using your terminal.
-2. Run the command 'dotnet ef database update to generate the database through Entity Framework Core.
-3. (Optional) To update the database with any changes to the code, run the command 'dotnet ef migrations add [MigrationsName] which will use Entity Framework Core's code-first principle to generate a database update.
-After, run the previous command 'dotnet ef database update' to update the database.

 ### 🔧 **Setup/Installation**
 #### **Project Editor Setup**